JCR-UK

 Rev. Nathan Roman

-Rev. Roman, fornerly of Paris, France, served as minister of the Northampton Hebrew Congregation following World War I. (Jewish Chronicle report.)
+Rev. Roman, formerly of Paris, France, served as minister of the Northampton Hebrew Congregation following World War I. (JC report.)

 Rabbi Jonny (Yonasan) Roodyn